rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 ],
 ```

-After the first reboot, Packer will connect to your server by ssh.
-You can use the root user, or another user with sudo rights, but in any case, this user must correspond to the user that will be defined in your ks.cfg file.
+After the first reboot, Packer will connect to your server by SSH.
+You can use the root user, or another user with sudo rights, but in any case, this user must correspond to the user that is defined in your ks.cfg file.

 ```
 "ssh_password": "mysecurepassword",